Speech Therapy Services

 Voice therapy consists of various exercises, techniques and behavior modifications.
 These activities are developed to improve a patientโ€™s vocal quality so that they can be heard and understood in a variety of environments.

-The very first appointment with the Speech Language Pathologist is the initial evaluation.
-The evaluation involves an interview, testing and clinical observation.
-At the beginning, the therapist asks various questions about the patientโ€™s medical history, their complaints and their ultimate goals for therapy.
+The first appointment with a speech-language pathologist is the initial evaluation.
+The evaluation involves an interview, testing and clinical observation.ย An SLP will ask various questions about the patientโ€™s medical history, complaints and ultimate goals for therapy.

 Next, we schedule the patient for the recommended appointments.
 During the follow-up appointments, the therapist educates the patient on their goals, plan of care and discusses strategies and techniques that are helpful for the patient to utilize.
 The therapist also develops various tasks/activities for the patient to perform throughout their future sessions to help reach their goals.